• Skip to primary navigation

 What's the texture of these chocolate truffles?

 These truffles have a soft, chewy interior and a firm chocolate shell.
-The truffles are soft and easy to eat.
+They store well in the fridge or freezer, and defrost quickly to give you that chewy inner texture.

 Print